mentosforgithub/MoneyManager_AndroidApp/README.md

 Feel free to download the apk file directly and start using it now.
 And you can check the source code in the source code file.

-I will continue working on this app for more functions.
+We will continue working on this app for more functions.